 The second common type of privilege misuse is data mishandling.
 This occurs when sensitive information is copied, shared, accessed, stolen or otherwise used by an employee who isn’t authorised to do so.

-According to Verizon, almost one in five data breaches are caused by crooks simply acting as though they belong.
+Verizon’s research found that almost a quarter of data breaches are caused by fraudsters simply acting as though they belong.